Only If You Measure, You Can Manage

 Sounds very much like a cliché, doesn’t it?
 I couldn’t agree more!
 Even in an industry like direct selling where managements sit on a wealth of data, we see many companies with no meaningful performance measurements.

-All business entities, including direct selling companies need to measure the progress towards their goals after determining them.
+However, all business entities including direct selling companies need to measure the progress towards their goals after determining them.
 “Key performance indicators” or as often they are called “KPIs”, are the means for these measurements.
 They help an organization understand how its performance is doing against the goals.
 Some also call them “key success indicators” or “KSIs”.

 There are two important characteristics of all KPIs.
 They have to be: